 Downs View Infant School Annual Governance Statement

-We are very pleased to report on the governor focus for 2016 and the planned next steps for 2017.
+We are very pleased to report on the governor focus for 2017 and the planned next steps for 2018.
 We want to ensure that our pupils progress appropriately in their education and to ensure that we all adhere to Downs View Values.
-The Governing Body recognises for this to happen, the children must be supported by a well led, professional and enthusiastic staff working together in a positive and safe environment.
-The Governing Body has a good working relationship with the Headteacher and we have been working to deliver the Key priorities identified in the School Plan.
+The Governing Board recognises for this to happen, the children must be supported by a well led, professional and enthusiastic staff working together in a positive and safe environment.
+The Governing Board has a good working relationship with the Headteacher and we have been working to deliver the Key priorities identified in the School Plan.

-Since reconstitution in September 2014, the Governing Body of Downs View Infant School appointed six new governors and five governors have been re-elected.
-The Governing Body meet 10 times a year.
+The Governing Board of Downs View Infant School appointed four new governors and four governors have been re-elected.
+The Governing Board meets up to 10 times a year.
 Where possible, governors have been and will be recruited to match skills identified to provide effective governance of the school.
 The skills and experience of the current members and their respective business/community interests are listed on the school website, along with a profile of each individual governor.
-The skills audit is currently being updated as part of an exercise to map and share the skills and experience of all of the governors.
-The skills audit is required to be reviewed and updated on an annual basis.
+The skills audit is continually updated as part of an exercise to map and share the skills and experience of all of the governors.

-We currently have one governor vacancy.
+We have no governor vacancies as of January 2018.
 Details of governor’s attendance at meetings are updated regularly on the school website.

-The Governing Body have three core strategic functions which are:
+The Governing Board has three core strategic functions which are:

 - Ensuring clarity of vision, ethos and strategic direction

 Governors along with all staff set the school’s strategic framework, identified key priorities and have monitored progress against success criteria.
 We prepare reports to identify areas of strength, and areas for development in relation to school improvement priorities and milestones.
 Governors have high expectations of attitudes to learning and positive behaviour in the school and strive to ensure the wellbeing of staff and children.